Jojoooo1/spring-boot-api/README.md

 - **Public API**: Public facing API

-Each of these endpoints requires specific authentication mechanisms, collectively forming a robust and flexible foundation aimed at SaaS applications.
+Each of these endpoints requires specific authentication mechanisms, collectively forming a robust and flexible foundation for SaaS applications.

 ## Table of Contents